golincode/SPOC/readme.md

-# SPOC - SharePoint Online Connector.
+# SPOC - SharePoint Online Connector (Beta).

 SPOC is a client-side Javascript library that helps you interact with the **SharePoint Online & Yammer REST APIs**.
 It also contains handy helper and utility functions that are regularly used when working on Front-end SharePoint projects.

 The library currently lets you interact with:

-  - Sites
+  - SharePoint Sites (Both App and Host Webs)
-  - Lists
+  - SharePoint Lists
-  - List Items
+  - SharePoint List Items
-  - User Profiles
+  - SharePoint User Profiles
-  - Yammer Search (query only)
+  - Yammer Search
-  - Yammer Messages (query only)
+  - Yammer Posts & Feeds
-  - Yammer Profiles (query only)
+  - Yammer Profiles

-##### SharePoint Hosted App Model Compatiable!
+##### SharePoint Hosted App Model
-SPOC has built in logic that automatcally detects when you are trying to call a site within a different domain and handles the relevent calls.
+SPOC has built in logic that automatically detects when you are trying to call a site within a different domain and handles the relevant calls.
 This makes it really simple to interact with both the Host and App web when using the library within a SharePoint Hosted App.
-See the getting started examples to how this works.

 ## Getting Started
-First download  **SPOC.min.js** from this repo and include it in your project or add it to your masterpage or page layouts.
-Note that **If you want to interact with Yammer from within SharePoint Online, you must also include the Yammer JS SDK** by adding the following into your masterpage or page layouts (must be loaded before SPOC.min.js).
+First download  **SPOC.min.js** and include it in your project or add it to your master-page or page layouts.
+Note that **If you want to interact with Yammer from within SharePoint Online, you must also include the Yammer JS SDK** by adding the following into your master-page or page layouts.

 ```html